Skip to main content

 The program does not use the Internet to access the bulbs, and no login is required; all of its communication occurs over the local WiFi network.
 You can edit scripts with a basic text editor and run them from the command line.

-The language may be missing some constructs you might expect, such as loops and arithmetic expressons, as it's still under development.
-However, it is also very simple, and should be usable by non-programmers.
+The language may be missing some constructs you might expect, such as arrays, string manipulation, and data structures, but it's still under development and you will probably find it very useful.

 Quick Examples